Françoise Journet

-Françoise Journet (born Lyon, died Paris 1720) was a French operatic soprano.
+Françoise Journet (b.
+1675, Lyon – d.
+1720, Paris)< was a French operatic soprano.

 Beginning her career at the Lyon Opera, Journet eventually became a pupil of Marie Le Rochois in Paris.
 In 1699 she appeared as Mélisse in the premiere of Amadis de Gréce by Destouches and subsequently created a number of important roles in operas by Marin Marais and Campra.
 She also sang in revivals of the operas of Lully and others.
 Her successor, in many of her roles, was Marie Antier.

 A full-length portrait of Journet as Iphigénie was painted by Jean Raoux.